Get important education news and analysis delivered straight to your inbox

 “I would have to pick up a second job to make a significant dent in it,” said Bowie, who already works 40 to 50 hours a week.
 “But I don’t know how I’d do it.
 Some days I’m lucky if I have time to get up and have breakfast before it’s time to go back to work.”

-Nearly all of the college dropouts interviewed by The Hechinger Report were either working for low-paying hourly jobs or had started their own businesses.
+Nearly all of the college dropouts interviewed by the AJC were either working for low-paying hourly jobs or had started their own businesses.
 That’s typical, said Smith of the Center on Education and the Workforce.

 “The prospects there are very difficult,” Smith said.
 “You are competing in a declining labor market.”